Albert Canyon: Railway

+Built in 1887, the standard-design (Bohi's Type 3) two-storey station building was destroyed in 1971.

 Mining

 In the late 1880s, the government built a 8.25 mi wagon road from the station, across the Illecillwaet River, and up the Tangier River (then called the North fork) to serve the branch trails to various mines.
 However, this artery was little more than a trail itself.
 The road reached the famous Jumbo Mine of Corbie, Kennedy & Co.
 In 1897, Grant Govan, a mining entrepreneur, initiated a wagon road to the Waverley mine on Downie Creek.
 The approximate 25 mi length appears to include a rehabilitation of the original road.
 Barry & Ross, the road contractors, completed the project by that November.